semk/voldemort/README.rst

-                    id              : identifier for the post (url) next            : points to the next post previous        : points to the previous post and you can access all the attributes in the config section (eg: post.date)
+                    id              : identifier for the post (url) next            : points to the next post previous        : points to the previous post tags            : points to the tags
+                and you can access all the attributes in the config section (eg: post.date)

     page:       Info about a page.
 Only available in pages other than posts.
                 Attributes:
                     content         : html content of the post and you can access all the attributes in the config section (eg: page.title)

+    tags:       Tags for the blog posts.
+Globally available.
+                Eg: You can loop like {% for tag in tags %} and access tag.name, tag.url and tag.posts

+    tag:        Available only to the tag template (Default `tag.html`)
+                Usage: {% for post in tag.posts %}

 Filters
 -------